Sport in Bedfordshire: Football

 Luton Town Football Club is by far the most successful and supported team in the county, though there are numerous other teams competing at various levels.
 The Bedfordshire County Football Association is the governing body of football in the county, and run a number of cups at different levels for teams in the area.

 Luton Town Football Club

-Luton is the home town of Luton Town Football Club who currently play in the Championship, the 2nd division of the English football league system after a five-year spell in the National Conference League (following their 30 point deduction from the Football League during the 2008/09 season), followed by back-to-back promotions in 2018 and 2019.
+Luton is the hometown of Luton Town Football Club who currently play in League One, the third level of the English football league system after a five-year spell in the National Conference League (following their 30 point deduction from the Football League during the 2008/09 season) was followed by back-to-back promotions in 2018 and 2019.
+After placing 3rd in the 2022–23 season, they were put in the playoffs final against Coventry City, and after a 1-1 draw, Luton won on penalties promoting them to the Premier League.
+Their sole season in the top flight was followed by back-to-back relegations in 2024 and 2025.
 They are the biggest and most successful team in the county and have enjoyed spells in the highest flight of English football.
 Their nickname, "The Hatters", dates back to when Luton had a substantial millinery industry.